Are DIY Gutter Guards Right for You?

 Micro-Mesh

-Micro-mesh gutter guards feature an ultra-fine mesh layer supported by a vinyl or metal frame.
-The mesh holes are much smaller than the holes in gutter screens, and debris as small as pine needles, pollen, or shingle grit can’t pass through.
+Micro-mesh gutter guards have an ultra-fine mesh layer supported by a vinyl or metal frame.
+The tiny mesh holes are much smaller than the holes in gutter screens, and debris as small as pine needles, pollen, or shingle grit can’t pass through.
 Micro-mesh guards are good for homeowners living under a tree canopy or contending with small debris.
-They are generally considered one of the best gutter guards on the market.
+They are generally considered one of the most effective gutter guards on the market.

 Many micro-mesh gutter guard providers require professional installation by their employees or local contractors.
 However, there are some micro-mesh DIY options.
 To install DIY micro-mesh gutter guards, you can insert them under the first layer of shingles, snap them into your gutters, or connect them with your roof’s fascia (the band under your roof’s edge).

 Micro-mesh models performed the best overall in our testing.
 These guards had the best filtration and design and were among the most durable.
-The downside is that they’re the most difficult to install, often requiring modifications to fit on your gutter or fascia board.
+They can be trickier to install and might need adjustments to fit your gutters or fascia board.

 Reverse Curve